Church of The Most Holy Trinity

 See the Parish Project page for details of the work of the Social Action Group

-• We meet at 7.30pm alternate Mondays at a member’s house
+We meet at 7.30pm on alternate Mondays in the Parish Centre.

-• Our main role is to visit the sick and the elderly at home and in hospital.
-We also give them lifts to shops, medical services, friends and/or the church
+Our main role is visiting the sick and elderly at home and in hospital.
+We also provide lifts to shops, hospital, dentists, church, doctors etc.

-• We give financial support to our twinned Conference in Kerala, India and occasional support to disaster areas as they occur.
+We give financial support to our twinned Conference in Kerala, India and occasional support tot hose in disaster areas elsewhere.
+We are self-funding and exist off our church collection (not needed this year) and our “Spring Fayre” proceeds

 To see these posters individually, click on the heading above for a PDF file.